iiasa/Condor_run_R/README.md

 To learn how to set up a configuration file, see the [documentation on configuring](configuring.md).

 After a run completes, the analysis script `Condor_run_stats.R` can be used to obtain plots and statistics on run and cluster performance.
 This script can be run from [RStudio](https://rstudio.com/) or the command line via `Rscript`.
-The command line arguments specify which runs to analyse and can either be a submit configuration `.R` file or a pats to a [directory containing run log files and other artefacts](configuring.md#condor_dir).
+The command line arguments specify which runs to analyse and can either be a submit configuration `.R` file or a paths to a [directory containing run log files and other artefacts](configuring.md#condor_dir).

 When passing a configuration file as one of the arguments to `Condor_run_stats.R`, and the [`CONDOR_DIR`](configuring.md#condor_dir) configuration setting holds a relative path or is absent and therefore has its default relative path setting, the current working directory must be the same as was the case when invoking `Condor_run.R` or `Condor_run_basic.R` with that configuration file because otherwise the log directory cannot be located.